Crisco Pie Crust

 With over 200 easy and delicious dinner ideas, you'll never have to worry about what to make for dinner again.

-What We Love About This Never Fail Pie Crust Recipe
+Why We Love to Make Pie Crust Recipe

-This recipe will make a double crust pie but you could make a single pie crust and make two crusts.
-Making pie crust does not have to be intimating, this recipe is so simple and really delicious.
+This recipe will make a double-crust pie but you could make a single pie crust and make two crusts.
+Making Crisco pie crust does not have to be intimating, this recipe is so simple and really delicious.

 • Flour: Just regular all purpose flour.
 You will need some to lightly floured work surface with too.